• Pre-registration is required for ALL Winter League Events. There is NO day-of-event registration.

 PARKING

-Will be at Monroe High School (pending permits).
+Will be at 18601 Sky Meadows Ln, Snohomish, WA 98290.
 A shuttle to Lord Hill will be provided.

 ONLY carpools of 4 or more people will be allowed to park at Lord Hill South Parking Lot as space allows.
-Swing by Monroe High School to pick up folks if you need more people in your carpool.
+Swing by the parking area to pick up folks if you need more people in your carpool.
 This will be strictly enforced.

 CARPOOL